jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Salt Length

 There are two main factors we will consider for calculating the minimum salt length: salt collisions and rainbow table attack potential.
-Ultimately we will see that it is protection against rainbow table attacks that determines our minimum salt length.
+We will see that it is protection against rainbow table attacks that determines our minimum salt length.

 For simplicity during these calculations let's assume a maximum expected userbase of **8 billion users** (about the number of people on planet Earth currently).